ivorinfo/iw/index.md

 ## I am a design leader who helps people navigate complex health and care challenges, designing products and experiences grounded in connection and meaning, and built for lasting impact.

+### Got a project in mind?
+[Book a time to talk](https://calendar.app.google/uDamy3i8G4PACUhB7) and let's work together.

 ![ivor-home](images/ivor-home-sea.jpeg)

 ### Explore my work